KannonZenetism/zenetism-field-physics/field-physics/FP09_spiral_field_music_engineering.md

 -   **Sᵛ** = Symbolic Veracity quotient (0→1)
 -   **𝑹** = Resonance Reciprocity

 > **Ethical Implication:** Symbolic integrity is not moralism; it is field ecology.
-A sustained deception can collapse a harmonic node.
-A veracious glyph can heal across lifelines.
+> A sustained deception cannot collapse a harmonic node.
+> It can only veil its resonance,
+> delaying coherence until veracity restores flow.
+> A veracious glyph reveals alignment,
+> and healing propagates across lifelines.